Here are some of the common questions which are asked by people wishing to, or are in the process of making a personal injury claim.

 Due to a recent change in the law it is no longer possible to recover success fees from an opponent, so in most claims this is now payable by the client.
 For more information on success fees and funding arrangements please visit our no win no fee page.

 Occasionally, an opponent may present you with a tempting offer: "We'd like to settle this quickly for you.
 Here's a nice sum of money, sign here and we're done."
 Don't do it!
 Well don't do it until you have talked to us.
 The offer made may or may not be appropriate.

-Based on your claim type, the lawyer dealing with your case will take you through the various steps required to finalise a claim.
+Based on the claim type of your accident claim, the lawyer dealing with your case will take you through the various steps required to finalise a claim.

 If medical evidence or treatment is required, we will arrange the necessary appointments.